nicholaswilde/lastpass-clean/README.md

 # lastpass-clean
-A script to help clean up a LastPass vault
+Bash script to help clean up a LastPass vault